Hi, I'm Katy!

 About My Horses:

 The primary goal for my horses is almost always stats; I strive for my horses to be among the best of their breed.
-I also love color, and try to have a nice variety among my horses.
-Conformation is not a primary goal, though ideally I hope for at least decent numbers there.
+I try to ensure that the bulk of their stats is in the ones primary to their specialty, with the non-specialty stats as low as possible.
+I also love color, and aim to have a nice variety among my horses.
+Conformation is a very distant third when it comes to my goals, though ideally I hope for at least decent numbers there.

 Sales and Studs:

 I offer private stud and broodmare services on a case-by-case basis.
-I will most likely allow you to use one of my studs, again at the 10k/100 stat fee.
-Mares are a bit trickier, but if they're under the age of 17, it's probable that it won't interfere with my plans, so you're welcome to ask.
+I will most likely allow you to use one of my studs, with something around 10k/100 stats as a fee.
+Mares are a bit trickier, due to their "cooldown" period, but if they're under the age of 17, it's probable that it won't interfere with my plans, so you're welcome to ask.
 Just PM me. :)

 I will also potentially offer custom-bred foals out of my horses, again on a case-by-case basis, assuming you're willing to pay a fair price for the resulting foal.
 (A "fair price" will be the cost of the foal + the use of his/her parents.)
 PM me to work something out. :)